How you can search without search.

 You probably know some already.
 Things like the quote operator, using OR, or perhaps the “cache:” operator.

 The one we care about here, however, is the “site:” operator.

-Using “site:” to search a site
+Using site: to search a site

-Another interesting use of “site:”
+Another interesting use of site:

-“Site:” is actually a pretty interesting tool to find out if a site has been indexed by Google at all.
+Site: can find out if a site has been indexed by Google at all.

 If there are results, then the site is in the Google index.
 If there’s nothing, it’s not.
 This can happen for new sites that are waiting for Google to discover them and get indexed.

 By the way, the number of results is an approximation at best and can be off by quite a bit, particularly for large sites.

 Search Ask Leo! for the answers to your questions.
 Search other sites for what you need from them, even if they have no search of their own.